 Limits the search operation to the selected lines.
-The option is only available when more than one line has been selected before you open the dialog box.
+The option is only enabled when if more than one line has been selected before you open the dialog box.

 Declarations window

 The Declarations window is available by choosing View>Source Browser.